How to Build a Grace Filled Marriage

 What can one do to fill their marriage with grace?

 - Remember who you are – You are a human being.
 This reality means you make mistakes.
 You aren’t always right.
-You probably have made a similar if not the same mistake.
+You probably have made similar if not the same mistakes as others.
 In Biblical terms, you are a sinner, as we all are.
 Jesus said to “take the plank out of your own eye” because we all have faults and need to take responsibility for ourselves first.
 Remembering who you are allows you to give grace to others more readily when they mess up.

 - Humble yourself – Humbleness is remembering that you are no better than anyone else.
 It’s the ability to not be prideful or arrogant.
 It’s the ability to look at everything around you and see how truly insignificant you are as compared to the vastness of the universe.
 By humbling ourselves, we react less intensively because we realize, it’s not about us.
 When you humble yourself, you give grace because you know that you are not worthy of judging others as you still have work to do.

 - It’s not about you, so don’t make it about you! – As mentioned above, it’s not about you because a person is not so important that “everything” is about them.
-I tend to think that everything someone around me says must be about me.
+In the past and even now, I have thought at times that everything someone around me says must be about me.
 When I take a step back, I realize how irrational and silly that sounds.
-That might be what some psychologists call paranoia, yet all of us wonder what others think about us.
+That is bordering on what some psychologists call paranoia, yet all of us wonder what others think about us.
 Could it be that when your spouse says something negative, it’s not about you?
 It’s could be more about her needs or desires for relationship and connection.
 Choose to see each situation in a broader vision.
 There is more to this life than little me.
-You will react in more grace instead of negativity by seeing outside your world.
+You will react with more grace instead of negativity by seeing outside your world.